 “We are no longer managing a fleet of cars.
 We are orchestrating a real-time mobility network where data flows from every vehicle into a single intelligence layer.”

-— Stephen Scherr, former CEO, Hertz, on the company's AI transformation strategy (2024)
+— Stephen Scherr, former CEO, Hertz (On the company's AI transformation strategy (2024))

 Static daily rental rates leave enormous revenue on the table.
 Demand fluctuates based on dozens of simultaneous variables: local events, public transport disruptions, holiday calendars, weather, hotel occupancy, and competitor pricing.
 The companies solving this are borrowing from a playbook proven over three decades in airline revenue management.